nvartolomei/dotfiles/README.md

 ### Sensible OS X defaults

-When setting up a new Mac, you may want to set some sensible OS X defaults:
+When setting up a new Mac, you may want to set some sensible OS X defaults, but don't forget to take a look at `.osx` file before applying them and bang:

 ```bash
 ./.osx